Mikubill/sd-webui-controlnet/README.md

 ### Limits

 * Dragging large file on the Web UI may freeze the entire page.
 It is better to use the upload file option instead.
-* Batch size > 1 or Latent Upscale will encounter errors.
+* Batch size > 1 or Latent Upscale will encounter errors. (will fix later)

 ### Install